The office of Marketing Communications and Public Information provides a wide variety of services to the campus community such as:

 - GCC home page as appropriate

-- Weekly Bulletin and Monthly Event Calendar (Submit items Thursday by 12 p.m. for Bulletin, two weeks before beginning of the month for calendar.)
+- Weekly Bulletin and Monthly Event Calendar (Submit items that are open to students no later than Thursday by 12 p.m. for bulletin, two weeks before beginning of the month for public events calendar.)

 - Monthly News Press column